-Ella Cuthbertson studied a Graduate Diploma in Counselling (M6I) and tells about her experiences with the University of Tasmania and her pathway to become a counselling professional now that she is employed in her area of study.
+Ella Cuthbertson studied a Graduate Diploma in Counselling (M6I) and told us about her experiences with the University of Tasmania and her pathway to become a counselling professional, now that she is employed in her area of study.

-My current studies are giving me the opportunity to broaden my skills.
-There is a strong emphasis on role-play and simulated scenarios which allow me to continue developing my knowledge base.
-We have used real life case studies in workshops to gain our practical skills.
+My studies gave me the opportunity to broaden my skills.
+There was a strong emphasis on role-playing and simulated scenarios which allowed me to continue developing my knowledge base.
+We used real-life case studies in workshops to gain our practical skills.